djbrieck/brieckspro/content/about.md

 ---

-# About brieckspro
+# About BriecksPro
-This is the personal and professional website of Daniel J. Brieck Jr. This site will be about all and anything that I would like to share to you.
+This is the personal and professional website of `Daniel Brieck Jr` This site will be about things that I would like to share.

 ### Hand crafted in north eastern Oregon
 This website is locally developed and hosted in northeastern Oregon, USA in Union County using IPFS.
 Checkout [IPFS](https://ipfs.io/) to help contribute to a decentralized internet.